 When an identity theft targets the deceased, it’s called ghosting.
 Ghosting occurs when someone steals information from different sources to open credit cards or loans in the dead person’s name.

 Sadly, often relatives who are in financial trouble may even commit identity theft on a deceased family member.

 It takes six months or more for Social Security Administration, financial institution, and credit reporting bureau to receive, register, or share death records and let other governmental agencies know of the deceased.
 The fraudsters have ample time to use the identity of your loved one and gain from it.

-Identity theft problem becomes so severe that the government is now beginning to change the way how the Social Security number of the deceased is displayed.
+The identity theft problem becomes so severe that the government is now beginning to change the way how the Social Security number of the deceased is displayed.

 WHAT CAN BE STOLEN BY IDENTITY THEFT?

 Identity theft may try attempting to steal the following:

 - Social security number – to get a hold of financial assets like bank accounts before the rightful beneficiary mentioned on the bequest have the chance to collect.